 The Parsons Table, produced in the interior design department in the 1930s, was a radical design that reflected the egalitarian and progressive ideals associated with Parsons.
 Today the School of Constructed Environments (SCE) uses the table to represent itself as a gathering place and a platform for forward-looking interdisciplinary scholarship.

-The school encourages students to take advantage of all of the resources at Parsons and The New School, to interact with others working in SCE's 13,000-square-foot studio, and to form new alliances in the on-site facilities that include fabrication shops, computing labs, the ceramics studio, the Light Lab, and the Angelo Donghia Materials Center.
+The school encourages students to take advantage of all of the resources at Parsons and the rest of The New School, to interact with others working in SCE's 13,000-square-foot studio, and to work together in the on-site facilities that include fabrication shops, computing labs, the ceramics studio, the Light Lab, and the Angelo Donghia Materials Center.